steffenschaefer/gwt-gradle-plugin/doc/latest/index.md

 ## Compatibility

 The plugin supports GWT 2.x only (GWT 1.x isn’t supported at all).
 Main testing was done with GWT 2.5 but it should work with older versions too.
-The plugin is developed with Gradle 1.7 but should also work with Gradle 1.6.
-Due to used APIs it definitely won’t work with Gradle versions before 1.6.
+The plugin is developed with Gradle 1.10 but also works with Gradle 1.8+.
+Due to used APIs it definitely won’t work with older Gradle versions.

 ## Plugin Design